 Filing your FAFSA is the single most important step in the financial aid process.
 You will need the following in order to complete your FAFSA:

-• Your Federal Student Aid PIN (if filing online) – this will be used each year
+- Federal Student Aid PIN (if filing online) – this will be used each year.
+You can apply for a Federal Student Aid PIN here.

 Check your status: Three days after you successfully file the FAFSA, you can check online to see if anything is incomplete or if additional steps need to be taken.
 We will get our copy/report within about two weeks after it has been submitted online.